 Irvine is one of the exceptions to the rule.
 It is a fairly affluent community, and there isn’t a section of town that is considered “poor”.
 Most American cities cannot boast the same claim.
 Although Cross Irvine is blessed beyond measure we are always choosing ways to share the blessing as far and wide as possible.

 So when a good idea comes up for discussion as to how we can help make life a little easier on our neighbors, our Board takes it into consideration.
 As our readers know, our community garden project has been a big hit in a number of local and outer lying areas, so we are always asking what more can we contribute?

 Recently, John Hanover, a congregant of 12 years, and a member of the Church Board brought up the idea of transitional housing.
-John is a roofer by trade and employs a lot of young men in his business.
-They come in from outlying communities and because of the nature of the work spend long, hot days doing a tough job.
+John is a roofer by trade so he’s not the kind of guy to roll around using limo service Raleigh NC.
+He employs a lot of young men in his business and they come in from outlying communities.
+Since the nature of the work is spending long, hot days doing a tough job.
 He hires men who are trained and capable, but also men who have had a history of time spent in prison for a non-violent offence.

 If you haven’t yet, it’s time to get your kids’ names on the roster to spend 2 to 4 weeks at Cross Irvine’s Camp San Pedro del Montaña this summer.
 Every year we are filled to the rafters with young ones 6 years to 18 years old.
 The older kids take off to the mountain regions, and the 6 to 12 year old children stay closer to the central buildings of the camping complex.

 The new arrivals get their camping chops with the guidance of camp counselors and older kid volunteers.
 It’s a huge family spread out over 640 acres of semi-civilized wilderness.
 Many memories have been made at Camp San Pedro, affectionately known as Pete’s, with more waiting where those came from.